Kingston, Staverton: Barnhouse

-Kingston was a seat of the Barnhous (alias Bernhous, Barnhous, etc.) family, of whom the first mentioned by Pole was William Bernhous, seated there during the reigns of Kings Edward I (1272-1307) and Edward II (1307-1327).
+Kingston was a seat of the Barnhous (alias Bernhous, Barnhous, etc.) family, first noted by Pole, and began with William Bernhous, who resided there during the reigns of the Kings named Edward I (1272-1307) and Edward II (1307-1327).
 He was followed by John I, John II, John III and John IV, who married a daughter of Richard Chichester (1423–1496), lord of the manor of Raleigh in the parish of Pilton, Devon, Sheriff of Devon in 1469 and 1475.

 Rowe

 The Rowe family was seated at Kingston for several generations.

 John I Rowe (d.
 1544)

 John Rowe (d.
 1544) of Totnes (2 miles south of Kingston), a serjeant-at-law, married Agnes Barnhouse, a daughter and co-heiress of William Barnhouse of Kingston, and thus the estate descended to the Rowe family.